Overview

 Who Does the Exemption Apply To?

 There are two different types of co-holder arrangements, controlled undertakings and concert parties.
-The mandatory exemption is only applicable to those co-holders in a controlled undertaking arrangement.
+The mandatory exemption applies only to co-holders in a controlled undertaking arrangement.

-Controlled undertaking: co-holders in this arrangement are under the control of the parent company (the parent company holds >50% of the voting rights in the subsidiary) and will typically transact and vote according to the parent company's discretion.
+Controlled Undertaking describes co-holders who are under the control of the parent company (the parent company holds >50% of the voting rights in the subsidiary) and will typically transact and vote according to the parent company's discretion.

-Concert parties: co-holders in this arrangement are those that have jointly agreed to transact or vote (most likely when the parent only has a minority of the voting rights in the subsidiary).
+Concert Parties describes co-holders who have jointly agreed to transact or vote (most likely when the parent only has a minority of the voting rights in the subsidiary).

 As the label 'mandatory' suggests, if co-holders are in a controlled undertaking arrangement, the exemption must be applied.